 Wi-Fi is a technology that uses radio waves to provide network connectivity.
 A Wi-Fi connection is established using a wireless adapter to create hotspots – areas in the vicinity of a wireless router that are connected to the network and allow users to access internet services.
 Once configured, Wi-Fi provides wireless connectivity to your devices by emitting frequencies between 2.4GHz – 5GHz.

-This article will introduce you to the basics of WiFi and WiFi expertise so that you may have a better understanding of the worldwide phenomenon that provides you with your internet access.
+This article will introduce you to the basics of Wi-Fi and its expertise so that you may have a better understanding of the worldwide phenomenon that provides you with your internet access.

 You may be surprised to hear that many people don’t actually know that WiFi is an abbreviated term.
 Even those who do don’t always know what WiFi stands for.
 There are a number of theories about what the term means, but the most widely accepted definition for the term in the tech community is Wireless Fidelity.

 Wireless technology has widely spread lately and you can get connected almost anywhere; at home, at work, in libraries, schools, airports, hotels and even in some restaurants.

 Wireless networking is known as Wi-Fi or 802.11 networking as it covers the IEEE 802.11 technologies.
 The major advantage of Wi-Fi is that it is compatible with almost every operating system, game device, and advanced printer.